Digital Markets Act: Case by case assessment

-The second part of the list comprises eleven obligations and prohibitions for gatekeepers enshrined in Article 6.
-After conducting a jointly assessment with the concerned Gatekeeper, the European Commission may specify individually the necessary obligations.
-The dialogue with the Gatekeeper has to respect the principle of effectiveness and proportionality, as stated in Article 7.5.
-Once again, most of the actions derive from former and current competition legal cases.
+Article 6 of the DMA contains a second list of eleven obligations and prohibitions for gatekeepers.
+These obligations are specified individually by the European Commission after consulting the gatekeepers concerned.

 The potential ban of this practice derives from the Amazon Marketplace case that is under investigation by the European Commission.
 The Commission claimed that Amazon breached antitrust rules by using "non-public data" from their business users in order to compete with them.

 This obligation derives from the cases on Microsoft Internet Explorer and Google Android, where the European Commission forced them to allow end-users to uninstall pre-installed app from their core platforms services.

 The practice is currently investigated in the Apple App Store case.
 The Commission considers that Apple does not let its competitors inform users about the possibility to buy their products on other platforms than the App store, at potential cheaper prices.

 This practice has already been prohibited in the case of Google Shopping and is currently investigated in the Amazon Buy Box case.
 Mainly, it refers to self-preferencing own products at the expense of competitors in the search results of a certain marketplace.

 This can be seen as deriving from the conflict between Spotify and Apple on the restrictions imposed to use Spotify on Apple devices, that had the purpose of promoting Apple music services.

-This provision derives from the practices currently analysed in the Apple Pay case.
+This provision can be illustrated for example by practices currently analysed in the Apple Pay case.
 By favouring its devices and its own method of payment – Apple Pay – at the expense of its competitors, Apple is currently scrutinized by the commission.